drewdawson/preview.developer.concur.com/src/tools-support/deprecation-policy.markdown

 # API Lifecycle & Deprecation Policy

-The API Lifecycle & Deprecation Policy is part of our [API terms and conditions of use.](/Terms-of-Use.html) We may make periodic updates to this policy, at which time we will notify those who have agreements with us.
+The API Lifecycle & Deprecation Policy is part of our [API terms and conditions of use](/terms-of-use-2021.html).
+We may make periodic updates to this policy, at which time we will notify in [Release Notes](/release-notes/).

 ## API Version Status

+* **Beta:** A version of an API that is not meant for productive use.
+Beta APIs may be changed or deleted at our discretion.
-* **Active:** An active API version is the most current and fully supported API.
-It is the recommended version for everyone to use.
+* **Active:** A version of an API that is meant for productive use.
-* **Deprecated:** A deprecated API version has been superseded by a newer API version.
-New apps will be denied access to deprecated APIs.
+* **Deprecated:** A version of an API that supports productive use but is destined to be Decommissioned.
+In cases where an Active version of the API exists, it is advisable to migrate to the Active version, however, an Active version may not exist in all cases.
+New apps may be denied access to deprecated APIs.
-* **Decommissioned:** A decommissioned API version is no longer available on production.
+* **Decommissioned:** A version of an API that is no longer meant for productive use and is no longer supported by SAP.
+APIs in this status may be deleted or have access removed at any time.

 ## API Lifespan and State Change

-* **Minimum Lifespan:** We will provide a minimum lifespan for APIs of 24 months in the active or deprecated status before announcing a decommissioned state.
+* **Minimum Lifespan:** We will provide a minimum lifespan for non-Beta APIs of 24 months in Active or Deprecated states before announcing a Decommissioned state.
+For example, the minimum API lifespan ‘M’ for an API after it is published in Active version V1 is 24 months, where M is defined as the combined periods in Active and Deprecated states.
 *	**Deprecated -> Decommissioned:** Once an API transitions from an active to deprecated status, we will maintain the API in the deprecated state for a minimum of 12 months before transitioning the API to decommissioned state.
-*	**Decommissioned:** Decommissioned APIs are no longer supported and any and all documentation may be deleted at our discretion.
+*	**Decommissioned:** Decommissioned APIs are no longer supported and documentation may be deleted at our discretion.
 *	**Exceptions:** There may be exceptions where we are not able to satisfy the foregoing minimum lifespan or minimum deprecated state duration.
 This is including but not limited to:
     * Where required by law or regulatory authority.
     * Where required by a third party licensor.